robert19066/Sketchable/README.md

 _note: yes, I know my previous projects were vibe-coded, I am dissapointed of myself.
 BUTTTT I've decided to re-awaken my developer powers and made this library.
 Yes.
 I build it.
 I didn't use AI at **all**_

+Releases prior to 1.2 are lost, as the repository was accidentaly removed, but since I still have it localy, I restored it.

 Pydraw is an addition to the python's turtle library, adding shapes, polygons, and more.

 # Instalation: